quanglam2807/senior-project/README.md

   - `images`: images files.
 - `public`: the static files.
   - For example, file stored at `public/hello.jpg` can be accessed from the app at `/hello.jpg`.
+- `functions`: backend code (cloud functions).
+- `firebase.json`: deployment configurations for Firebase.
+- `firestore.rules`: security rules for Firestore.
+- `storage.rules`: security rules for Cloud Storage.
 - `.github`: the configurations for GitHub Actions.
+  - `firebase-hosting-merge.yml`: script to run when a commit is merged into the `master` branch.
+  - `firebase-hosting-pull-request.yml`: script to run when a PR is created or changed.

 ## Library Documentation
 - React (front-end library): https://reactjs.org/